Genivia/ugrep-indexer/README.md

 If any files and directories were changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps.
-If many files were added or changed, then simply re-index to bring the indexing up to date.
+If many files were added or changed, then we simply re-index to bring the indexing up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

 A typical example of an index-based search, e.g. on the ugrep repository: